POTENTIAL JOB ASSIGNMENTS

 Validation and transfer credit is awarded on a case by case basis.
 The Chemistry Department will look at a cadet’s college transcripts as well as their AP chemistry scores in high school to determine if validation or transfer credit for various classes should be awarded.

-Transfer credit for Chem 100 and placement directly into Chem 110 is given to:
+Validation/transfer credit for Chem 100 and placement into Chem 200 is granted to cadets who

-- Cadets who (a) complete one semester of college chemistry with lab AND earn an A or B; AND (b) have their official college transcripts sent to the Academy.
+- Complete one semester of college chemistry with lab and earn an A or B, and have their official transcripts sent to USAFA

-Transfer credit is also available for upper-level chemistry courses.
+Transfer credit for upper-level chemistry courses is also available.
 Evaluation is made on a case-by-case basis.

 2355 Fairchild Drive, Suite 2N-225